 Amusingly enough, our current favorite cocktail sprang out of our quest to find a perfect version our previous favorite cocktail, the Manhattan.
 We learned last December that one of our favorite neighborhood restaurants, Back Forty, made an excellent one, and so we went back for another.
 And another.
 And one night — really, we have only ourselves to blame — they ran out of sweet vermouth and we were forced to order something else.
 Seeing as the restaurant creates the most ungodly delicious fried-to-order doughnuts, does things with cheese curds and ramps I can only daydream about and makes a damn fine burger, we decided to trust their instincts and ordered their signature cocktail.
 And even though it was the dead of winter, even though we had our coats and hats and gloves piled on our laps and our feet stuffed in snow-crusted boots under the bar, this lemonade-on-ice cocktail instantly transported us to a summery kind of place.
 And we’ve stayed there since.

 * Amusingly, in my attempts over the last 10 years to convince myself that no space-efficient kitchen needs such a silly machine, I’ve amassed a cluttered drawer of citrus hopefuls.
 There have been two reamers, one metal and one wooden, a lever-handled old-fashioned looking thing that turned out to be pretty but absolutely useless, a Kitchen Aid attachment that sprayed my clothes and left juice running from wrist to elbow, but less so in the measuring cup and one of these, which is actually pretty awesome but painful if you’re going for a pitcher of lemonade.
 In the end, I bought not one but two electric citrus juicers.
-The first one is the one I’d recommend anyone else buy — it’s inexpensive and has a ton of raving reviews on Amazon.
+The first one is the one I’d recommend anyone else buy — it’s inexpensive and has a ton of raving reviews on Amazon (this is an updated link).
 I only ended up returning it because I really wanted one like my grandmother used to have, with a spout that I could place a glass underneath.
 I’m quite happy with the one I ended up with but should warn that it doesn’t strain the pulp especially well.
 For that, you should set a small strainer over your glass as before you start squeezin’.

 One year ago: Braided Lemon Bread